iankorf/MCB185-2023/unit5_advanced_linux/README.md

 + Make your libraries work anywhere
 + Make your programs into executables that work anywhere
 + Monitor resources
-+ Control jobs

 + IPC, exit codes, memory usage, top
++ Running other programs
 + Reading from stdin
-+ Reading from other programs' stdout
++ argparse

 ------------------------------------------------------------------------------